smontanari/web-robot/README.md

 The implementation uses a `ruby/sinatra` backend, `WebSockets` and standard `javascript`.

 ### Pre-requisites
-- ruby, version 2.3 or above
+- ruby, version 2.5 or higher
 - `bundler` gem, version 1.16 or higher

 ### Install